cortelos/mbio-vehicle-catalog/infrastructure/README.md

 * `vagrant down` to stop the CI/CD machine
 * `vagrant ssh` if you want to connect over SSH do CI/CD machine

+In jenkins you have to install plugins bellow:
+* NodeJS
+* Xvfb

+Finally, you have to create an installation for:
+* JDK version 8 with name `jdk8`
+* Nodejs version 9 with name `nodejs9`
+* Maven version 3 with name `maven3`
+* Xvfb with name `xvfb`

 ## Jenkins

 After running CI/CD machine you can access jenkins in url: http://localhost:8080